RichardWallisOPS/Emulation/README.md

 PUBLIC DOMAIN CRT STYLED SCAN-LINE SHADER, Original by Timothy Lottes published on ShaderToy - ported to Metal and only very slightly modified here.
 (To remove the shader CRT effect change "fragCopy_Monitor" to "fragCopy" in the Metal library function creation).

 This is a project I just wanted to do for fun - lots of people have already done this and probably better.
 It is completely unofficial.
 You are free to use this code for personal use only.
 You may not redistribute, publish, sublicense, sell, rent or transfer.
 Not for commerical use.
 Use of this code is at your own risk.
+Please note: At a minimum - you must physically own any games used on this emulator and make that backup you intend to use from your original copy.

 ### Controls